 We all lead busy lives filled with work, family, and unexpected challenges.
-With so many competing priorities, it’s easy to occasionally overlook annual tasks—taxes included.
-If you’ve realized you forgot to file your tax return, especially in the wake of a major life event, rest assured: this situation is more common than you might think, and it is not insurmountable.
+With so many competing priorities, it’s easy to occasionally overlook annual tasks, taxes included.
+If you’ve just realized that you forgot to file your tax return, especially in the wake of a major life event, rest assured: this situation is more common than you might think, and it is not insurmountable.

 While the IRS is often viewed as an intimidating government agency, my professional experience tells a different story.
 IRS representatives are typically courteous and willing to work with taxpayers to resolve honest mistakes, especially when you reach out promptly.
 If missing your filing deadline is a rare occurrence and was truly accidental, the IRS offers first-time penalty abatement, which may relieve certain penalties.